Submit Article

 What Was the Outcome?

-The High Court dismissed the appellant's appeal against her conviction and sentence.
-The appellant's conviction for employing an immigration offender under section 57(1)(e) of the Immigration Act was upheld, as was the sentence of 12 months' imprisonment.
+The High Court dismissed the appeal against both conviction and sentence.
+The conviction under section 57(1)(e) of the Immigration Act was upheld, and the sentence of 12 months' imprisonment was affirmed.
+The court found no merit in the appellant's arguments regarding the identity of the employer or the delegation of due diligence.

 Why Does This Case Matter?